bougou/go-ipmi/README.md

 	password := "123456"

 	client, err := ipmi.NewClient(host, port, username, password)
-	// Support local mode client if runs directly on linux
+	// Supports local mode client when running directly on Linux
 	// client, err := ipmi.NewOpenClient()
 	if err != nil {
 		panic(err)
 	}

-	// you can optionally open debug switch
+	// You can optionally enable debug mode
 	// client.WithDebug(true)

-	// you can set interface type, enum range: open/lan/lanplus/tool, default open
+	// You can set the interface type.
+Valid options are: open/lan/lanplus/tool (default: open)
 	// client.WithInterface(ipmi.InterfaceLanplus)

 	// !!!
-Note !!!,
+Note !!!
-	// From v0.6.0, all IPMI command methods of the Client accept a context as the first argument. ctx := context.Background()
+	// From v0.6.0, all IPMI command methods of the Client require a context as the first argument. ctx := context.Background()

-	// Connect will create an authenticated session for you. if err := client.Connect(ctx); err != nil {
+	// Connect creates an authenticated session
+	if err := client.Connect(ctx); err != nil {
 		panic(err)
 	}

-	// Now you can execute other IPMI commands that need authentication.
+	// Now you can execute other IPMI commands that require authentication

 	res, err := client.GetDeviceID(ctx)
 	if err != nil {